algerza/reddit_comments_sarcasm_detection/README.md

 3. Logistc Regression model's Jupyter notebook
 4. RoBERTa model's Jupyter notebook
 5. Final results for each model (csv's with their predicted labels) and summary table with a model comparison
+6. Saved our sarcasm logistic regression model to be loaded directly to predict future text's labels
+7. Docker file with the logistic regression model

+## Instructions to run the model
+1. Clone this repo
+2. Open the terminal in this folder
+3. Type: docker build -t dockerfile .
+4. Type: docker run dockerfile
+5. You will see the results in the terminal

 ## Next steps
 - Compare more models' performance (i.e. Random Forest)
 - Create more datasets for RoBERTa in order to improve accuracy: comment + parent comment, clean data, etc
-- Re-organize and polish the code for a smooth deployment with Docker
-- Refactor the code, loading an already trained model, and predict only the latest inputs to simulate a production environment where fast and accurate output is required
+- Re-organize and refactor the code, loading the already .sav trained model, predict only the latest inputs to simulate a production environment where fast and accurate output is required, store the results in a server or local directory